 How to Strap an Ankle

-Ankle strapping or taping can be used effectively to prevent and treat ankle injuries.
+Ankle strapping or taping may effectively prevent and passively support ankle ligament injuries.

 As an aid to prevention, the role of ankle strapping is to decrease the frequency and severity of the injury.
 In particular, a sprained ankle.
 Ankle strapping aims at preventing damage or minimising the risk of injury.

 In many professional sports, clubs have significant financial investments in their players and cannot afford to lose a player at any stage of the playing season.
 Therefore, clubs use preventative strapping tape as a form of insurance against ankle injuries.
 This injury prevention strategy, in turn, helps to reduce the loss of performance time by any player.

 Most ankle strapping uses a rigid sports tape.
 In most cases, 38mm width strapping tape will suffice.
 Larger ankles may prefer 50mm width.
 25mm strapping tape usually is too constrictive for ankle strapping.